 Measures

 Assessors’ Assessments.
 During the assessment process, candidates were evaluated on four different abilities.
-These abilities were deemed appropriate for the Assessment Centre (AC) setting and were relevant to various roles.
+These abilities were deemed appropriate for the AC setting and were relevant to various roles.
 The first ability assessed was teamwork, which related to the candidate’s involvement in the group, investment in advancing the group mission, creating productive collaborations, and developing working relationships with others.
 The second ability was leadership, which involved exercising effective authority over others, taking responsibility for the group task, and motivating the group to achieve its goals successfully.
-The third ability assessed was presentation skills, which related to the candidate's ability to deliver professional content clearly and interestingly.
-Finally, the fourth ability assessed was interpersonal sensitivity, which referred to the candidate's ability to care for others in service interactions while displaying empathy and sensitivity.
+The third ability assessed was presentation skills, which related to the candidate’s ability to deliver professional content in a clear and engaging manner.
+Finally, the fourth ability assessed was interpersonal sensitivity, which referred to the candidate’s ability to care for others in service interactions while displaying empathy and sensitivity.

 The candidates were assessed based on their performance in four exercises during the AC.
-Their performance was evaluated using a five-level scale (1 – "very low" to 5 – "very high").
-The candidate's final score for each dimension is calculated by taking the average score given by two assessors who observed them.
-However, the "interpersonal sensitivity ability" is evaluated by only one assessor in two different situations.
-The two ratings from the two role plays are combined into a single final rating for the decision process to determine the interpersonal sensitivity ability.
+Their performance was evaluated using a five-point scale (from 1—“very low” to 5—“very high”).
+The candidates’ final score for each dimension was calculated by taking the average score given by two assessors who observed them.
+Nevertheless, the “interpersonal sensitivity ability” was evaluated by only one assessor in two different situations.
+The two ratings from the two role plays were combined into a single final rating for the decision process to determine the candidate’s interpersonal sensitivity ability.

 General Cognitive Ability.
-This was measured on the first selection day of the military assessment process using the basic cognitive ability test given to all recruits –the Initial Psychotechnical Rating.
-This test has been widely validated and used in many studies (Fine et al., 2016; Luria et al., 2019), including unpublished validation research conducted by the Israel Defense Forces.
+This was measured on the first selection day of the military assessment process using the basic cognitive ability test given to all recruits—the Initial Psychotechnical Rating.
+This test has been widely validated and used in many studies (e.g., Fine et al., 2016; Luria et al., 2019), including unpublished validation research conducted by the Israel Defense Forces.
 The composite score of this test has consistently shown a satisfactory and stable level of predictive validity (r = .40) in army tasks (Reeb, 1976).
-The test comprises four sub-tests.
-The first two sub-tests evaluate the ability to deduce from a rule and apply it in other verbal or geometric relations.
-One sub-test measures geometric analogies, while the other measures verbal analogies (Mulholland et al., 1980).
-The third sub-test examines mathematical reasoning and is based on the Arithmetic sub-test in the Wechsler Adult Intelligence Scale.
-The fourth sub-test assesses the ability to comprehend and execute instructions accurately, based on an adaptation of a U.S. military intelligence test (Rabinowitz et al., 2000).
+The test comprises four subtests.
+The first two subtests evaluate the ability to make a deduction from a rule and apply it in other verbal or geometric relations.
+One subtest measures geometric analogies, while the other measures verbal analogies (Mulholland et al., 1980).
+The third subtest examines mathematical reasoning and is based on the arithmetic subtest in the Wechsler Adult Intelligence Scale.
+The fourth subtest assesses the ability to comprehend and execute instructions accurately, based on an adaptation of a U.S. military intelligence test (Rabinowitz et al., 2000).
 The test score ranges from 10 to 90 (M = 56.599, SD = 18.025).

 Adjustment.
-It was measured on the first day of the military selection process using a structured interview designed to predict adaptability to military service among women, developed by the Israeli Army’s Behavioral Sciences Department.
-High school graduates conduct this interview, all female soldiers aged 18–20, who have been selected and trained for several-month-long course to perform this assessment process.
+This was evaluated on the first day of the military selection process using a structured interview designed to predict adaptability to military service among women, developed by the Israeli Army’s Behavioral Sciences Department.
+The interview was conducted by high school graduates, all of them female soldiers aged 18–20, who were selected and trained through a several-month-long course to perform this assessment process.
 The score range for the test is 8–40 (M = 23.997, SD = 4.540).

 The test was initially designed for young men and adapted for young women.
-It has been tested for validity and reliability in previous studies, including a recent study by Luria et al., 2019 and unpublished validation research conducted by the Israel Defense Forces.
+It has been tested for validity and reliability in previous studies, including a recent study by Luria et al. (2019) and unpublished validation research conducted by the Israel Defense Forces.
 Test–retest reliability of the behavioral assessment was r > 0.8, and its validity in predicting rank after 30 months of military service was r = 0.32.
 Population-based norms were available for each test (Reeb, 1969).

 Results